mongodb/specifications/source/ocsp-support/ocsp-support.rst

     attempt to validate the status of the unvalidated certificates using the cached CRLs.

-7. If the server’s certificate remains unvalidated and that certificate has an OCSP endpoint, the driver SHOULD reach out to the OCSP endpoint specified and attempt to validate that certificate.
+7. If the server's certificate remains unvalidated and that certificate has a list of OCSP responder endpoints, the driver SHOULD send HTTP requests to the responders in parallel.
+The first valid response that concretely marks the certificate status as good or revoked should be used.
+A five-second timeout SHOULD be used for the requests.
+    The status for a response should only be checked if the response is valid per `RFC 6960 Section 3.2 <https://tools.ietf.org/html/rfc6960#section-3.2>`_

 8. If any unvalidated intermediate certificates remain and those certificates have OCSP endpoints, for each certificate, the